NTIA/scos-sensor/README.md

    be scheduled until the schedule entry is manually deactivated.
 Leaving the interval undefined results in a "one-shot" entry, where the scheduler deactivates the entry after a single task is scheduled.
 One-shot entries can be used with a future start time.
+If two tasks are scheduled to run at the same time, they will be run in order of *priority*.
+If two tasks are scheduled to run at the same time and have the same *priority*, execution order is implmenetation-dependent (undefined).

  - *task*: A representation of an action to be run at a specific time.